side effects, dosage, how to take & discontinue, uses, pros & cons, and more

 Risperdal is sort of like Haldol (haloperidol) on steroids, and is a potent antagonist of the the serotonin 5HT2A serotonin, D2 dopamine, alpha-1 and alpha-2a noradrenergic, and H1 histaminergic receptors.
 It is also a moderate antagonist for the 5HT1, 5HT5, and 5HT7 serotonin, and the alpha-2b and alpha-2c noradrenergic receptors.
 The broad swath of serotonin or norepinephrine action helps to explain why Risperdal is helpful for rage.
 The potent D2, along with 5HT2A and norepinephrine/noradrenergic blockades explain why Risperdal will give you porno boobs and make you shake like epileptic marionette.

-More than You Probably Ever Wanted to Know about How a Drug Works.
-AKA risperidone mechanism/method of action, or pharmacodynamics.
+Learn More than You Probably Ever Wanted to Know about How risperidone Works

 I love Risperdal, and I miss taking it.
 I still keep some around for emergencies.
 And if worse came to worst, I’d take it again, TD be damned.
 I’d rather permanently look like an owl blinking Morse code, and whose tongue is sending out its own lewd messages, than deal with the crazy I went through in 2002.